spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 # LokiNET install guide - Linux

-To Compile Lokinet from the [lastest release](https://github.com/loki-project/loki-network/releases) for your platform.
+To Compile, download the [lastest release](https://github.com/loki-project/loki-network/releases) of Lokinet for your platform.

 There are no portable binary releases at this time.